 In all cases the Staff Member must obtain the approval of the Approving Authority.
 Such approval shall be given only if all of the following conditions have been met:

-The Approving Authority has determined that that the Consultancy can be undertaken without detriment to the Staff Member’s academic, research or administrative duties, and that the Consultancy will not adversely affect the workload of other Staff Members.
+The Approving Authority has determined that the Consultancy can be undertaken without detriment to the Staff Member’s academic, research or administrative duties, and that the Consultancy will not adversely affect the workload of other Staff Members.

 Other than on the indemnity form, the Gambia College’s name will not be used or be present on any document (such as stationery, or on email, web pages or other electronic media) in connection with the Private Consultancy and there must be no implication, oral or written statement that the Gambia College is sponsoring the consultancy.